Excellent: 4.9/ 5 ★★★★★ based on 119 reviews

 Liverpool Airport offers short and long-stay parking.
 You do not have to book in advance.
 However, you may find you are able to secure significant discounts if you plan ahead.

 How much does parking at Liverpool Airport cost?

-The cost of airport parking at Liverpool will depend on the type of parking you choose.
-Short stay parking is usually the more expensive when considered hour for an hour but is located closer to the terminal for a shorter walk to the check-in areas.
+The cost of airport parking in Liverpool will depend on the type of parking you choose.
+Short-stay parking is usually the more expensive when considered an hour for an hour but is located closer to the terminal for a shorter walk to the check-in areas.

 Is there disabled parking at Liverpool Airport?